woctezuma/steam-descriptions/README.md

 ![Neverwinter: similar store descriptions with GloVe](https://github.com/woctezuma/steam-descriptions/wiki/img/PYzT6ol.png)

+A retrieval score can be computed, thanks to a ground truth of games set in the same fictional universe.
+Alternative scores can be computed as the proportions of genres or tags shared between the query and the retrieved games.

 When using average of word embeddings as sentence embeddings:
 -   removing only sentence components provided a very large increase of the score (+105%),
 -   removing only word components provided a large increase of the score (+51%),